BDC Hamburger Icon

 Employee contributions to DCFSAs have specific regulations.
 Keep the following in mind if you’re considering implementing or using a DCFSA:

-• Employee marital status.
-To qualify for a dependent care FSA, a married employee must have a spouse who works or has a disability that precludes them from working.
+• Employee marital status: To qualify for a dependent care FSA, a married employee must have a spouse who works or has a disability that precludes them from working.
 If the employee is divorced, only the custodial parent can use the FSA.
-It is possible for employees who have never married to use a dependent care FSA.
+Unmarried employees can also use a dependent care FSA if they meet the eligibility criteria.

-• Contribution limits.
-A single person or married couple filing taxes jointly can contribute up to $5,000 annually to a dependent care FSA.
-A married couple filing separately can contribute $2,500 annually.
-The limits are set by statute, and inflation-related increases are not applicable.
+• Contribution limits: A single person or married couple filing jointly can contribute up to $5,000 annually to a dependent care FSA, and a married couple filing separately can contribute up to $2,500 annually.
+The limits are set by statute, and inflation-related increases do not apply.

-• Contributions are locked in.
-Once the annual contribution is set, it is locked in long-term.
-Only a milestone event, such as the birth of a child or divorce, permits the employee to change the contribution amount.
-The employee must re-enroll in the program each year.
+• Contributions are locked in: Once the annual contribution is set, it cannot be changed unless a qualifying life event occurs, such as the birth of a child or a divorce.
+Employees must reenroll in the program each year.

 One downside to FSAs is that they have a use-it-or-lose-it stipulation.
-So if an employee doesn’t spend all of the money in the account during the plan year, they forfeit the remainder.
+If an employee doesn’t spend all the money in the account during the plan year, they forfeit the remaining balance.
 Consequently, this program is best suited for employees with predictable care expenses.

 Here are two examples to illustrate this point: